-This course is an assessment of prior learning to validate specialty nursing competency in the care of the patient with an ostomy or continent diversion.
-Emphasis is placed on mastering entry level skills and integrating knowledge of pathophysiology into effective care of the patient with an ostomy or continent
+This course is an assessment of prior learning to validate specialty nursing competency in the care of the patient with a wound or skin care needs.
+Emphasis is placed on mastering entry level skills and integrating knowledge of pathophysiology into effective care of the patient with wound and skin care needs.
+Following the completion of the prerequisite courses and requirements, learner submits material for review to validate completion of the course objectives.

-Prerequisite: NURS 520 Foundations of WOC Nursing, NURS 520G Foundations of WOC Nursing, NURS 522 WOC Nursing, Ostomies and Continent Diversion, NURS 522G WOC Nursing, Ostomies and Continent Diversion Admitted student or instructor's consent and completion of the required minimum of 50 hours of ostomy care, including 10 hours in role development with a qualified preceptor.
-Other Information: Prerequisite: Admitted MSN student or instructor's consent.
+Prerequisite: NURS 520 Foundations of WOC Nursing, NURS 521G WOC Nursing, Skin and Wound Management Admitted student or instructor's consent and completion of the required minimum of 50 hours of wound care, including 10 hours in role development with a qualified preceptor., NURS 520G Foundations of WOC Nursing, NURS 521 WOC Nursing, Skin and Wound Management